leonardommascarenhas/leonardommascarenhas/README.md

 # Hi 👋, I'm Leonardo Moura
-### A passionate frontend developer from Brazil

-🚀 Working as Front-End Dev with MERN Stack
+🚀 Working as a Front-End Dev with the MERN TechStack

 🌱 I’m currently learning **React-query**